Research outdoors with an AI Robot

 Mentorship

-Each fellow will be matched with an expert mentor, who will provide feedback on their project.
-In addition, fellows will be guided by a research manager who will facilitate their research process and connect them to relevant resources during weekly meetings.
+Each fellow will be matched with an expert mentor, who will provide supervision for the duration of the fellowship.
+In addition, fellows will be supported by a research manager who will provide general research advice, career coaching, and ensure they are on track to meet their goals.

 Joel Z. Leibo